 Further, the Project would be required to submit a complete security and lighting plan in accordance with GMC Section 18.42.150, Security and Lighting Plan.
 The purpose of the security and lighting plan is to ensure that safety and security issues are addressed in the development's design.
 Lighting plans are required to demonstrate an average of two-foot candle for all public/common areas.
 Additionally, the placement, height, and direction of illumination would be required to not adversely affect neighboring uses under GMC Section 18.44.030, Factors for Approval.
-The City would also review new lighting for conformance with the Building Energy and Efficiency Standards in effect at the time of building permit application to ensure the minimum amount of lighting is used, and no light spillage would occur.
+The City would also review new lighting permit application to ensure the minimum amount of lighting is used, and no light spillage would occur.
 Thus, compliance with the City's established regulatory framework (i.e., CCR Title 24 and GMC Section 18.42.150), which would be verified through the City's plan review process would ensure the Project does not create a new source of substantial light or glare which would adversely affect day or nighttime views in the area.
 Impacts would be less than significant and no mitigation is required.